Antisemitism by country: Malaysia

 Although Malaysia presently has no substantial Jewish population, the country has reportedly become an example of a phenomenon called "antisemitism without Jews."

-In his treatise on Malay identity, "The Malay Dilemma", published in 1970, Malaysian Prime Minister Mahathir Mohamad wrote: "The Jews are not only hooked-nosed... but understand money instinctively....
+In his treatise on Malay identity, The Malay Dilemma, published in 1970, Malaysian Prime Minister Mahathir Mohamad wrote: "The Jews are not only hooked-nosed... but understand money instinctively....
 Jewish stinginess and financial wizardry gained them the economic control of Europe and provoked antisemitism which waxed and waned throughout Europe through the ages."

+In 1984, Malaysia banned the playing of Jewish songs as well as any music composed by Jews.

 The Malay-language Utusan Malaysia daily stated in an editorial that Malaysians "cannot allow anyone, especially the Jews, to interfere secretly in this country's business...
 When the drums are pounded hard in the name of human rights, the pro-Jewish people will have their best opportunity to interfere in any Islamic country," the newspaper said.
 "We might not realize that the enthusiasm to support actions such as demonstrations will cause us to help foreign groups succeed in their mission of controlling this country."
 Prime Minister Najib Razak's office subsequently issued a statement late Monday saying Utusan's claim did "not reflect the views of the government."

 Lebanon

-In 2004, Al-Manar, a media network affiliated with Hezbollah, aired a drama series, The Diaspora, which observers allege is based on historical antisemitic allegations.
-BBC correspondents who have watched the program says it quotes extensively from the Protocols of the Elders of Zion.
+In 2004, Al-Manar, a media network which is affiliated with Hezbollah, aired a drama series, The Diaspora, which observers allege is based on historical antisemitic allegations.
+BBC correspondents who have watched the program state that it quotes extensively from the Protocols of the Elders of Zion.
+It has also been noted that Hezbollah affiliated schools include antisemitic material and material which is meant to incite extremism in their curriculum.

 Pakistan

-There is a general stereotype against Jews in Pakistan.
-Jews are falsely regarded as "miserly" when in fact the Bene Israel in Pakistan had numerous sororal and fraternal organizations prior to Partition to assist Jews their denominations and other faiths.
+In Pakistan, negative stereotypes of Jews are widely believed.
+Jews are falsely accused of being "miserly" in fact, the Bene Israel who lived in Pakistan had numerous sororal and fraternal organizations which assisted Jews who were members of different denominations as well as practitioners of other faiths prior to Partition.

 The founding of the Islamic state of Pakistan immediately prior to the creation of Israel in the Levant created insecurity among Pakistan's Jews.
 After Israel's independence in 1948, violent acts were committed against Pakistan's small Jewish community of about 2,000 Bene Israel Jews.
-The synagogue in Karachi was attacked, as were individual Jews.
-The persecution of Jews resulted in their exodus as refugees to India whence many migrated to Israel, Canada, the United States, the UK and many Commonwealth countries.
-The Peshawar Jewish community ceased to exist.
+The synagogue in Karachi was attacked, along with individual Jews.
+The persecution of Jews resulted in their exodus to India as refugees, many of them subsequently migrated to Israel, Canada, the United States, the UK and many Commonwealth countries.
+As a result, the Jewish community of Peshawar ceased to exist.

-Pakistani cricket icon Imran Khan's marriage to Jemima Goldsmith in 1996 caused furor in Pakistan and Khan was accused of acting as an agent of the "Jewish Lobby".
+Pakistani cricket icon Imran Khan's marriage to Jemima Goldsmith in 1996 caused a furor in Pakistan, where Khan was accused of acting as an agent for the "Jewish Lobby".
 Egyptian newspapers in Pakistan made other antisemitic accusations against Khan.
 After Khan complained, the stories were retracted.